christofferholmstedt/eclipse-plugin-tested/docs/example.md

 }
 {% endhighlight %}

-As first step in TDD we created a simple test case.
+As part of the TDD process before creating the calculate method two test cases were written.
+The first one testing single digits.
 {% highlight yaml %}
 assertTrue(4 == calculate(2, 2));
 {% endhighlight %}

-Next test case was two digits in both position.
+The second test case testing two digits integers.
 {% highlight yaml %}
 assertTrue(100 == calculate(10,10));
 {% endhighlight %}

-It's now TestED eclipse plugin kicks in when the developer got two passing test for one method, in this case the method "calculate".
+It's now the TestED eclipse plugin kicks in when the developer got two passing test for one method, in this case the method "calculate".
 In the Problems tab within eclipse a few hints are given, here are some examples.
 {% highlight yaml %}